futuregrid/manual/_sources/contributing.txt

 needed.
 However, we have decided to only document the way to install it in pythons excellent virtualenv.
-Although it is possible to have an even easier instal, we decided to stay with virtualenv as it will protect your current environment from pagackes that you may not want to have on your computer in your regular python environment.
+Although it is possible to have an even easier instal, we decided to stay with virtualenv as it will protect your current environment from packeges that you may not want to have on your computer in your regular python environment.